rails/rails/guides/source/working_with_javascript_in_rails.md

 ### Installing a JavaScript Runtime

-If you are using a esbuild, rollup.js or Webpack, to bundle your JavaScript in your Rails application, Node.js and Yarn must be installed.
+If you are using esbuild, rollup.js or Webpack to bundle your JavaScript in your Rails application, Node.js and Yarn must be installed.
 If you are using Bun, then you just need to install Bun as it is both a JavaScript runtime and a bundler.